-Ethical wills have a long history in Jewish culture; however, many others have espoused the concept.
+Ethical Wills have a long history in Jewish culture; however, many others have espoused the concept.
 The writers’ intention was to convey their ideals for generations to come.
-Ethical wills have been known to be lengthy or short.
-For example, one parent wrote, “Kids, this is my last wish, be good to each other; share and share alike; don’t fight…Mom.”
+Ethical Wills have been known to be lengthy or short.
+For example, one parent wrote, “Kids, this is my last wish, be good to each other; share and share alike; don’t fight...Mom.”
 A simple statement such as that shares a person’s heart for their children.
 Another parent wrote, “Don’t forget whose child you are.”
 Longer versions tell of family history, reasons for beliefs or actions, or religious or moral beliefs.
-A modern day example of an ethical will is from a recent movie.
-A sister wrote two letters, one to each of her sisters explaining why she chose one over the other to be the guardian of her children should she die.
+A modern day example of an Ethical Will is from a recent movie, Raising Helen.
+Her sister, who was killed suddenly, wrote two letters, one to each of her sisters explaining why she chose one over the other to be the guardian of her children should she die.
 She did the opposite of what anyone would expect and the sisters, throughout the movie, struggled to understand her letters.
 Of course, in the end, they came to understand and respect her wisdom.
 The letters remained a treasured part of their lives.

-Ethical wills have answered my question about the “missing” part of my legal documents; the part I must leave to my clients.
-While I continue to believe a legal estate plan is a must for every person, I hope each will also write their own ethical will.
+Ethical Wills have answered my question about the “missing” part of my legal documents; the part I must leave to my clients.
+While I continue to believe a properly and legally prepared estate plan is a must for every person, I hope each will also write their own Ethical Will.